yaboytomas/yaboytomas/README.md

 - 🌱 I’m currently learning html.
 - 💞️ I’m looking to collaborate on any project possible to gain experience and further my learning.
 - 📫 How to reach me @yaboytomas IG
-- ⚡ Fun fact: Played WOW since day 1 and build gaming pc as a hobby that got me into programming.
+- ⚡ Fun fact: Played WOW since day 1 and built gaming pcs as a hobby and that got me into programming.

 <!---
 yaboytomas/yaboytomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.